tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 A Slice-Flow Aggregate is a construct that comprises the traffic flows of one or more IETF Network Slices.
-The mapping of IETF Network Slices into a Slice-Flow Aggregate is a matter of local operator policy is a function executed by the Controller.
+The mapping of IETF Network Slices into a Slice-Flow Aggregate is a matter of local operator policy and is a function executed by the Controller.
 The Slice-Flow Aggregate may be preconfigured, created on demand, or modified dynamically.